You will often hear that mindfulness can make you a better person; stronger, kinder, more empathetic.

 There is, in fact, nothing that those with power would love more than for everyone to define themselves in solely individualistic terms, in which (despite some people’s delusions of grandeur) they are rendered an easily manageable non-threat.

-There’s something odd in the idea that individualism is the keystone of democracy.
+There’s also something odd in the idea that individualism is the keystone of democracy.
 Democracy itself is undeniably a collectivist activity, where the will of the individual voter must bow to the will of the majority.
 True individualism would be an individual voter overruling the majority and imposing their wishes on everyone against their will; and I can’t think of a better definition of despotism.

 Take the shirt you’re wearing right now.
 Oh sure, you bought it yourself; congratulations on your “rugged individualism.”
 But who did you buy it from?
 What clerk at what store gave you the option to purchase that shirt?
 What truck driver delivered that shirt to the store?
 What cargo ship brought it across the sea from where it was originally made?
 Who actually cut the material and sewed the shirt together?
 Who was the cotton farmer who produced the material in the first place?